 The Funds Management Branch (FMB) is a component of the Bureau of the Fiscal Service (Fiscal Service).
-Fiscal Service was created on October 7, 2012 as a result of the consolidation of two Department of the Treasury (Treasury) bureaus, the Financial Management Service (FMS) and the Bureau of the Public Debt (BPD).
-Fiscal Service Delegation 10-5, Organizational Structure for the Bureau of the Fiscal Service and Delegations of Authority, dated August 27, 2014 and Fiscal Service Delegation 30-1, Organizational Structure for the Office of Fiscal Accounting Operations and Delegation of Authority, dated September 26, 2014 established the Office of Fiscal Accounting Operations' (FAO) responsibility to administer funds management services, which includes providing management and accounting services for select Government trust funds, Treasury managed accounts, and accounts of Treasury's Office of the Assistant Secretary for International Affairs.
+Fiscal Service Delegation 10-5, Organizational Structure for the Bureau of the Fiscal Service and Delegations of Authority, dated August 27, 2014 and Fiscal Service Delegation 30-1, Organizational Structure for Fiscal Accounting Operations (FAO) and Delegation of Authority, dated September 26, 2014 established the Office of Fiscal Accounting's responsibility to administer trust funds management services, which includes providing management and accounting services for select Government trust funds, Treasury managed accounts, and accounts of Treasury's Office of the Assistant Secretary for International Affairs.